-- 1. NO Premises ID is required for Rabbits. - II.
+- I. NO Premises ID is required for Rabbits. - II.
 Exhibitors may not show more than 3 breeds. - III.
 Be sure to state on entry blank the class, sex, age of entry. - IV.
 All class winners must show for champion and reserve of their species. - V. Exhibitors without live animals can enter project work under Dept. 10J Animal Science. - VI.
 All showmanship class entries must show in a livestock or market class. - VII.
 Rabbits shown in the Pet Class are not eligible to show in any other breed class. - VIII.
 All exhibitors MUST be YQCA (Youth for the Quality Care of Animals) certified to exhibit at the Lodi Ag Fair and MUST provide a photocopy of their YQCA certificate to the department superintendent. - IX.
-Rabbit show will start at 8:30am on Friday. - X. All Judges decisions will be final.
+All Judges decisions will be final.